utuhiro78/merge-ut-dictionaries/README.md

 [Mozc UT dictionaries](https://github.com/utuhiro78?tab=repositories&q=mozcdic-ut&type=&language=&sort=) are additional dictionaries for [Mozc](https://github.com/google/mozc).

-This tool merges Mozc UT dictionaries into one and modify it for the latest Mozc.
+[Merge-ut-dictionaries](https://github.com/utuhiro78/merge-ut-dictionaries) merges the UT dictionaries into one and modify it for the latest Mozc.

 ## Press the Star button on GitHub